gburton20/04-react-redux-exercise-main/directions.md

 export default App;
 ```

+**To Confirm**: You should now see a form to enter your name when you run the app.
+After submitting your name, you should see a greeting message.

 ### User Story 2: As a user, I can see the trivia question being asked.

 **Step 1: Extend the Redux Store**

 1. In your `src` directory, open the `store.js` file.

-2. Extend the initial state to include `currentQuestion` and `questions`.
+2. Extend the initial state to include `currentQuestion`, `questions`, and `questionsAsked`.

 ```javascript
 const initialState = {